zxwanderer/zx-engine/README.md

 also special thanks to Alone Coder for some z80 ideas and IDE cable :)

-Thank's to Videogames Sematary for 2-hours game stream video, Shiru for operative and detailed information about the beeproblem sound and Modern ZX-Retro Gaming Channel for walkthrough video.
+Thank's to Videogames Sematary for 2-hours game stream video, Shiru for operative and detailed information about the "beeproblem" sound and "Modern ZX-Retro Gaming Channel" for walkthrough video.